 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Comerica Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CMA stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Major Banks industry.
+We show how CMA stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Comerica Incorporated is a financial services company headquartered in Dallas, Texas.
 It has retail banking operations in Texas, Michigan, Arizona, California and Florida, with select business operations in several other U.S. states, as well as in Canada and Mexico.
 Comerica is the largest U.S. commercial bank headquartered in Texas and is on the list of largest banks in the United States.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)